-No m’gillah reading is complete without gragers and they are easy and fun to make at home!
+No m’gillah reading is complete without gragers!
+They're easy and fun to make at home.

 This grager has turned into something of a family favorite.
 The noise isn't as loud and intense as a standard grager.
 The bells make it sound like a cross between a baby's rattle and a sleigh ride.